 Made from sustainably harvested American walnut with a clear varnish, this simple wooden stand can fit well in the décor of many kitchens.
 At 12.75 inches wide, it can hold most cookbooks, while the front lip helps to keep pages from flipping.
 While it’s not adjustable for very thick books, it can handle standard cookbooks with ease.
 The back brace folds closed for more compact storage when the stand isn’t in use.

 Overall Dimensions: 12.75 x 8 x 7.5 inches | Base Material: Walnut wood | Splatter Shield: No

 Best for Large Cookbooks: Clear Solutions Deluxe Large Cookbook Holder

-Great for large, heavy cookbooks, this wide stand keeps your books neatly open, while the acrylic shield protects pages from kitchen messes when you’re searing steaks or measuring unwieldy ingredients.
+Great for large, heavy cookbooks, this wide stand keeps your books neatly open while the acrylic shield protects pages from kitchen messes when you’re searing steaks or measuring unwieldy ingredients.
 The black metal hinge makes it easy to fold down the shield when it’s time to turn the page, and it also allows the stand to fold flat for compact storage.
 You can also adjust the reading angle until it's comfortable for you.
-The base is made from cherry wood, while the front shield and back brace are made from sturdy acrylic.
+The base is made from cherry wood, and the front shield and back brace are made from sturdy acrylic.

 This minimalist design from Japan is perfect for small spaces.
-It’s made from white powder-coated steel for strength, with an ash wood top piece that adds an attractive design element.
-The simple base slides easily to accommodate books of any thickness, or even items as thin as a tablet.
+It’s made from white powder-coated steel for strength with an ash wood top piece that adds an attractive design element.
+The simple base slides easily to accommodate books of any thickness or even items as thin as a tablet.
 For easy recipe reading, the sliding base also allows books to be held at different angles for the best viewing, whether you’re baking your favorite cake or following a step-by-step recipe for paella.